GoDe: Gaussians on Demand for Progressive Level of Detail and Scalable Compression: Experiments

 \subsection{Ablations}

-Here, we investigate how different choices of parameters and algorithms affect the render quality.
-These choices include the number of levels $L$, the ranking methods used to build the masks, the impact of compression, and the hierarchy on quality.
+We study the impact of key design choices: the number of levels $L$, the ranking strategy used to construct the hierarchy, and the effect of enforcing hierarchy constraints compared to training independent operating points.